bbroerman30/ssl-phpredis/README.markdown

 Additionally, if you do not want to enable SSL globally, but on a per-connection basis, you can add ssl: or ssl:// to the beginning of the host name.

+NOTE:
+One thing to note: On PHP >= 5.6, PHP openssl has enabled CN validation by default, and I do not yet know how to properly turn that off here.
+SO, if you are enabling SSL on a server that has a certificate with a common name, you should use that fully qualified hostname in your connection string instead of using the IP address.
+If you use the IP address, it will fail CN validation.

 # Classes and methods
 -----